Featured image for Moltbot (Clawdbot) Guide: Self-Hosted AI Setup & Tutorial

 Security, Privacy, and Data Protection

 Let’s address the elephant in the room: giving an AI assistant deep system access is powerful but potentially risky.
-Here’s how to think about Clawdbot’s security posture.
+Here’s how to think about Moltbot’s security posture.

 The Local-First Advantage

-The fundamental security benefit of Clawdbot is that your data stays on your machine.
+The fundamental security benefit of Moltbot (formerly Clawdbot) is that your data stays on your machine.
 When you ask Claude (via ChatGPT.com) a question, that data is transmitted to Anthropic’s servers, processed there, potentially stored, and subject to their privacy policy.

 For professionals handling confidential information—lawyers with client details, healthcare workers with patient data, financial advisors with portfolio information—this architectural difference is crucial.